 Welcome to the website for the Oregon National Primate Research Center.
-As one of the eight National Primate Research Centers in the United States, our mandate as a Center is to provide Nonhuman Primate (NHP) resources for the very best scientific programs, both within the Oregon Health & Science University community and beyond.
+As one of the seven National Primate Research Centers in the United States, our mandate as a Center is to provide Nonhuman Primate (NHP) resources for the very best scientific programs, both within the Oregon Health & Science University community and beyond.

 The ONPRC has a unique identity linked to its particular mix of research emphases and nonhuman primate colonies.
 We have developed models in the monkeys we study that allow us to ask key questions about aging, metabolic diseases like diabetes, reproductive enhancement, and many others.
 Much of this opportunity is due to our multi-generational, pedigreed colonies that started to breed here in the early 1960s.